Scholarships for Undergraduate Students

 Scholarship Payments

-Scholarship will be credited to your student account in two equal installments of $2,500 each for fall and spring.
+Scholarship will be credited to your student account in two equal installments for fall and spring.
 Scholarship disbursement is contingent upon full time enrollment (minimum of 12 credits a semester).

 Note: International undergraduate students enrolled in fully online degree programs (programs comprised of all online courses) will not be eligible for the scholarship.

-If your enrollment drops below 12 credit hours after your scholarship has been paid, your scholarship for that semester will be canceled and billed back to your WMU student account.
+If your enrollment drops below 12 credit hours after your scholarship has been disbursed, your scholarship for that semester will be canceled and billed back to your WMU student account.

 Renewal Criteria

-The scholarship will be automatically renewed to the second, third and fourth years if you have:
+The scholarship will be automatically renewed to the next year if you:

-- Enrolled in a minimum of 12 credits in each of the fall and spring semesters
+• Enrolled in a minimum of 12 credits in each of the fall and spring semesters (or approved SEVIS RCL*)

 The scholarship is usually posted approximately a week prior to the beginning of the semester.